new5558/SuperAI_LLM_FineTune_2025/README.md

 ### Converting CSV Data for Training

-The repository includes a script to convert CSV files to the format required for TRL training.
-This is useful for preparing custom datasets.
+The repository includes a script to convert CSV files to the Huggingface dataset format required for TRL training.

 1. Place your CSV file in a suitable location (default example is in `example/test.csv`)
 2. Run the conversion script: